-As an economically licenced airport operator under the Civil Aviation Act 2012 ('the Act') with a charging price cap and single till revenue model, Heathrow cannot increase its average revenue per passenger from airport charges, although it can increase its total revenue from airport charges if it can increase its passenger numbers.
-This consultation only intends to deal with structural changes to Heathrow's airport charges.
+As an economically licenced airport operator under the Civil Aviation Act 2012 ('the Act') with a charging price cap and single till revenue model, Heathrow cannot increase its average revenue per passenger from airport charges, although it can increase its total revenue from airport charges by increasnig its passenger numbers.
+This decision only deals with structural changes to Heathrow's airport charges.